Christmas has come early for Luther fans - Idris Elba will be putting the famous coat back on for another dark and terrifying adventure on BBC One.

 (Photo Credit: ITV)

-Hermione Norris will join the cast of Luther for the fifth series, the BBC has said.
+Hermione Norris will join the cast of Luther for the fifth series.

 The Cold Feet actress, 51, will star alongside Idris Elba and Wunmi Mosaku in the BBC one drama series.